Sketches of astronomical objects

 Gallery of drawings of astronomical objects, as they appear in my telescope's eyepiece.

 The purpose of these works, apart from artistic expression, is to present deep sky (and other) objects the way we "really" see them in a telescope - by our own eyes, and not through artificially enhanced astrophotography images.
-Click on a gallery, or see the list of objects.
+Click on one of the galleries, or see the list of objects.
+If you are a beginner who would like to know what can you see through a telescope - you might be interested in this article.

 Messier deep sky objects drawings